shoutem/theme/README.md

 $ react-native run-ios
 ```

+## Automated Testing

+Jest has been set up to provide the ability to test `@shoutem/theme` after any changes.

+To run tests, first add the following to `dependencies` in `package.json`:
+- `"react-native": "0.63.2"`
+- `"react": "16.13.1"`
+- `"react-dom": "16.13.1"`

+Or whichever version is relevant after your changes.
+Then run `npm run test` and see if you broke anything.

 ## UI Toolkit

 Shoutem UI is a part of the Shoutem UI Toolkit that enables you to build professionally looking React Native apps with ease.